LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/data-stores.rst

 We will make more extensive use of the ``Events`` property of ``EventDbContext``, which is of type ``DbSet``.
 As mentioned in the previous section, this property allows us to query for objects directly from the database.
 It too `has quite a few methods <https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1?view=efcore-3.1#methods>`_, and we will demonstrate usage of ``Add``, ``Remove``, ``ToList``, and ``Find``.

+.. admonition:: Note

+   If you want to verify what code this video starts with, check out the `migrations <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/migrations>`_ branch.
+If you want to verify what code this video ends with, check out the `data-store-controller <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/data-store-controller>`_ branch.

-.. todo: add data store / controller video
+.. todo: Add data store  / controller video

 Data Stores in the Controller - Text
 -------------------------------------